Seen from high enough all of life’s problems are small.

 If you get bogged down with the difficulty of perfecting some tricky nunchuck technique, step back and see the big picture.
 See how the skill development and the character development are changing you in the long run.
 No one ever made anything well without the frustration of working through difficulties, but learning to relax, see the big picture and not stress about the detail is one of the very things you are learning.

-It might sound morbid, but next time you are stressed about some detail in your life, ask yourself if, in a hundred years time, when you are dead, it will matter?
+It might sound morbid, but next time you are stressed about some detail in your life, ask yourself if, in a hundred years time, when you are dead, will it matter?
 When some new piece of wonderful technology or some must have fashion accessory is beyond your grasp and the lack of it threatens the very prospect of your life continuing with any meaning at all, step back and look at the whole century.
 In ten years time the thing you crave will be an embarrassment to you; trust me on this, I’ve seen pictures of myself from the seventies.

 It is one of the privileges of age that the older we get, the more of history we see and it becomes easier to have longer/higher perspective.